Sustainability Victoria has some excellent guides on general recycling.

 - All recycling must be placed in the bin loose (do not bag it!)

-- Liquid paperboard (eg. juice boxes or long-life milk packaging)
+- Liquid paperboard (eg. milk cartons, juice boxes or long-life milk packaging)

 - Disposable coffee cups